-The nursery has 52 part-time places for pupils aged three and four.
+The nursery has a maximum of 52 part-time places for pupils aged three and four.
 Admissions will be made at the start of the autumn or spring term following the child's third birthday providing there are places available.
 The majority of admissions are made at the start of the autumn term.